wasmi-labs/blog/content/posts/wasmi-v1.0/index.md

 - Foundational clean-up of the Wasmi translator: simpler and future proofed.
     - Fuel metering no longer an afterthought - nearly free.
     - Inspired by Stitch's translation model.
+- Wasmi specific Wast testsuite allowing to catch more Wasmi specific bugs all while being disentangled with implementation details.

 ## Future plans and projects